James Dugdale, 2nd Baron Crathorne

-Charles James Dugdale, 2nd Baron Crathorne, (born 12 September 1939), is a British politician who is currently serving as a hereditary peer, as an elected member since 11 November 1999, and as a hereditary since 25 May 1977.
+Charles James Dugdale, 2nd Baron Crathorne, (born 12 September 1939), is a British politician, hereditary peer and former member of the House of Lords as an elected hereditary peer from 11 November 1999 to 29 April 2026, and as a hereditary since 25 May 1977.
 He also served as the Lord Lieutenant of North Yorkshire from 1999 until 2014.
 Crathorne is a member of the Conservative Party.

 Career

 The son of Thomas Dugdale, 1st Baron Crathorne, and Nancy Tennant, he was educated at Eton College in Berkshire.
 He was further educated at Trinity College, Cambridge, where he graduated with a BA degree (later converted to an MA) in fine arts in 1963.
 Crathorne worked in the impressionist painting department of Sotheby & Co from 1963 to 1966, when he became assistant to president of the Parke-Bernet Galleries in New York City, a post he held until 1969.

 In 1969, he created an independent fine art consultancy, James Dugdale & Associates, which later became James Crathorne & Associates, and has made many lecture tours to the United States.
 In 1981, Crathorne held a lecture series about "Aspects of England" at the Metropolitan Museum in New York City and in 1988, he made a lecture tour for the bicentenary of Australia, talking about Captain James Cook.
 From 1979 to 1993, he was director of Blakeney Hotels Ltd, from 1988 to 1999 of Woodhouse Securities Ltd, and from 2000 to 2001 of Hand Picked Hotels.
 Between 1993 and 1998, he was also director of Cliveden plc, and from 1999 of its successor, Cliveden Ltd.

 Crathorne was Honorary Secretary of the All Party Parliamentary Arts and Heritage Group at Westminster for 1981 and became Chairman & Hon.
 Secretary in 2010, and in 2015 became Co-Chairman & Hon.
 Sec.
 Since 1988 he has been a member of the Advisory Panel on Works of Art in the House of Lords and from 1997 he has been Joint Secretary of the All Party Parliamentary Photography Group.